|auf Deutsch||en français||in italiano||po polsku|

 We represent the grenadier company of the second batallion of our demi-brigade in the year XI of the Republic (1802-1803).
-At the moment, we have members in Germany, Italy and Poland, but we are happy to welcome new grenadiers (or guests) from all countries.
+At the moment, we only have members in Germany, but we are happy to welcome new grenadiers (or guests) from all countries.

 Our aim is to experience as many aspects of the soldiers' lives 200 years ago as possible (and reasonable).
 Therefore we do not restrict ourselves to pure "battle re-enactment", but try to live, all around the clock, exactly as the soldiers of those times did.
 Our focus is on:

 Our whole equipments is made according to the regulations and cut patterns of the period.
 What does not match the style of the Napoleonic times, is left back at home.
 If, for example, someone hasn't got historical shoes, and those in our depot are alreay lent out to somebody else, he walks barefeet or tries to find an authentic solution with foot wrappings or the like.
 In a good mood and with mutual help there are no problems which cannot be overcome.